-The domestic equities allocation, or the Domestic Equities Portfolio, consists of listed and unlisted equities, with exposure to some of PNG’s most well-known brands and companies.
-The Fund’s allocation to this asset class was 22.1% of the Fund value, a significant decrease from the prior year due to downward revaluations of a number of the unlisted equities consistent with the challenging domestic market environment, together with the impact of the COVID-19 pandemic
+The domestic equities allocation consists of listed and unlisted equities, with exposure to some of PNG’s most well-known brands and companies.
+The Fund’s allocation to this asset class was 19.1%, a significant decrease from the prior year due to downward revaluations of a number of the unlisted equities, consistent with the challenging domestic market environment, together with the impact of the COVID-19 pandemic